Advanced routing configuration (for extensions)¶

 Note

-If the input given to generate the URL does not meet the requirements, the route enhancer does not offer the variant, and the parameters are added to the URL as regular query parameters.
-For example, if the user parameter would be more than three characters or non-numeric, this enhancer would not match anymore.
+If the input given to generate the URL does not match, the route enhancer is not triggered, and the parameters are added to the URL as normal query parameters.
+For example, if the user parameter is more than three characters or non-numeric, this enhancer would not match.

 As you see, the plugin enhancer is used to specify placeholders and requirements with a given namespace.

-If you want to replace the user ID (in this example "82") with the username, you would need an aspect that can be registered within any enhancer, see below for details.
+If you want to replace the user ID (in this example "82") with a username, you would need an aspect that can be registered within any enhancer, see below for details.

 When creating Extbase plugins, it is very common to have multiple controller/action combinations.
 Therefore, the Extbase plugin enhancer is an extension to the regular plugin enhancer and provides the functionality to generate multiple variants, typically based on the available controller/action pairs.